frequently asked questions

 Gandhi sums up my response better than anyone: “As long as you derive inner help and comfort from anything, you should keep it.
 If you were to give it up in a mood of self-sacrifice or out of a stern sense of duty, you would continue to want it back, and that unsatisfied want would make trouble for you.
 Only give up a thing when you want some other condition so much that the thing no longer has any attraction for you.”

-Is hiring an organizer worth the expense?
+Is hiring you worth the expense?

 How do we get started?